 Lozano et al. (Lozano et al., 2010) studied youths (aged 11-20) in the Casavalle neighbourhood of Montevideo, analysing individual, family, community and social factors related to violence and other risk behaviours.
 A total of 943 cases were surveyed, from 3 public and 1 private institutions.
-Of these adolescent respondents, 44% reported having suffered physical assault, 4% reported having suffered sexual violence, 59% reported psychological violence and 6% reported violence through technological media.
+Of these adolescent 44% reported respondents. having suffered physical assault, 4% reported having suffered sexual violence, 59% reported psychological violence and 6% reported violence through technological media.
 Regarding perpetrating violence, 47.6% reported having perpetrated physical violence, 1.8% reported having perpetrated sexual violence, 50.5% reported psychological violence and 6% reported violence through technological media.
 Further, a few key variables were selected, such as gender, age, cohabitation with parents, wealth, school retention and unhappiness, to build regression models that explain suffered and perpetrated violence of the four kinds that were listed earlier.

-Finally, a study by Roman & Murillo (2011) on violence and academic performance systematizes some data from the Second Regional Comparative and Explanatory Study (SERCE), carried out by UNESCO 2005-2009 in 16 Latin American countries.
-This work shows that violence among students in the sixth grade of primary school is a regional problem and negatively affects school performances.
+Finally, a study by Roman & Murillo (2011) on violence and academic performance systematizes some data from the Second Regional Comparative and Explanatory Study (SERCE), carried out by UNESCO 2005-2009 in 16 Latin American countries.31 This work shows that violence among students in the sixth grade of primary school is a regional problem and negatively affects school performances.
 However, Uruguay appears to be at a relative advantage for Latin America, particularly with reference to the prevalence of serious mistreatment, like 'theft' and 'physical mistreatment.'

-3.4 Justice system and recent policy regarding youth violence and crime
+3.4.
+Justice System and Recent Policy Regarding youth Violence and Crime

-For Uruguay, the Convention on the Rights of the Child (CRC) in 1990 meant going from a notion based on disability to another that regards children and adolescents as subjects with rights.
-In the field of criminal justice, the CRC implied acknowledging special responsibilities from a certain age and drawing a set of guarantees that guide the state's actions regarding juvenile crime (Arroyo et al., 2012; Vernazza, 2013).
-In Uruguay, children below 13 years of age have no criminal responsibility, while youth aged 13-17 have a specific juvenile criminal responsibility system.
-The Code on Childhood and Adolescence (CNA) made progress towards adapting national norms to the CRC,
+For Uruguay, the Convención sobre los Derechos del Niño (CDN) in 1990 meant going from a notion based on disability to another that regards children and adolescents as subjects with rights.
+In the field of criminal justice, the CDN implied acknowledging special responsibilities from a certain age and drawing a set of guarantees that guide the state's actions regarding juvenile crime32 (Arroyo et al., 2012; Vernazza, 2013).
+In Uruguay, children below 13 years of age have no criminal responsibility, while youth aged 13-17 have a specific juvenile criminal responsibility system.33 The Código de la Niñez y la Adolescencia (CNA)34 made progress towards adapting national norms to the CDN, and it designated the Institute for Instituto del Niño y Adolescente del Uruguay (INAU) as the leading institution on this issue.
+Further, regarding violence, the Law on the Prohibition of Physical Punishment and Respect for the Personal Integrity of Children and Adolescents was passed in 2007.